<Home/Articles/Mouthwatering Peruvian cuisine

 A plate of lomo saltado which is a typical dish of Chifa cuisine in Peru

-Another classic dish from Peru is aji de gallina, a creamy spiced chicken stew which is pure comfort food.
+Another classic dish from Peru is aji de gallina, a creamy spiced chicken stew and pure comfort food.
 Theories of its origin vary, with some experts attributing the recipe to African roots, others to the Spanish conquistadors.
-The key flavour of the stew comes from the aji amarillo chillies which give it a mild kick and the lovely yellow colour.
-It’s a great recipe for using up leftover roast chicken or turkey and it’s pretty simple to make, involving a smooth mixture of bread soaked in milk and walnuts, cooked through with onion, garlic, the special yellow chillies and a pinch of turmeric, all dished up with a garnish of sliced boiled eggs and olives.
-Such a soothing and warming dish is usually served with rice in Peru, making it a really hearty meal.
-It may be simple but it’s truly delicious and you will certainly come across it on your Peruvian travels, so tuck in!
+The key flavor of the stew comes from the aji amarillo chilies which give it a mild kick and the lovely yellow color.

 Aji de gallina is a creamy Peruvian stew